About the Scholarships

-Your complete packet must contain the following (in order)
+Your complete application must contain the following:

-Complete all sections and sign the application.
+Complete all sections and electronically sign the application.

 The quality of this essay is crucial; only eligible applications are forwarded to the donor, and your essay plays an important role in the final selection decisions.
 The donor is the final selector for these scholarships and places a strong emphasis on academic and personal purpose and preparedness.